turboMaCk/haskell.nix/docs/tutorials/coverage.md

 ## Prerequisites

-To get a sensible coverage report, you need to enable coverage on each of the components of your project:
+To get a sensible coverage report, you need to enable coverage on each of the packages of your project:

 ```nix
 pkgs.haskell-nix.project {